pac4j/pac4j/documentation/blog/jwks_the_new_security_standard.md

 In that case, there are two certificates: a public one and a private one.

 Two mechanisms are available:
-- the signature ensures that the sender is confirmed (the sender uses its private key to sign the message and anyone can confirm that using the public key of the sender)
+- the signature ensures that the sender is confirmed (the sender uses its private key to sign the message and the receiver can confirm that using the public key of the sender)
 - the encryption protects the data itself (the sender uses the public key of the receiver to encrypt the data and only the receiver can read the data thanks to its private key).

 Both mechanisms are complementary and serve different purposes.